 - State Disabled Veterans Exemption eligibility requirements

-Wilson Township, working with BS&A software, has developed a website where you can get all your parcel information and property tax information.
+Wilson Township, working with BS&A software, has developed a web site where you can get all your parcel information and property tax information.
 The system also lets you view your property on a Google Map.
 You may also pay your property taxes on line, however there are fees for using this service.
-Click on the link above.

 PROPERTY RECORD CARD